-In England and Wales the beneficiaries become entitled to the trust property when they reach the age of 18.
-At that point the trust turns into an 'interest in possession' trust.
+In England and Wales the beneficiaries become entitled to the trust property when they reach the age of 18.At that point the trust turns into an 'interest in possession' trust.
 The position is different in Scotland, as, once a beneficiary reaches the age of 16, they could require the trustees to hand over the trust property.

-Accumulation and maintenance trusts that were already established before 22 March 2006, and where the child is not entitled to access the trust property until an age up to 25, could be liable to an Inheritance Tax charge of up to 4.2 per cent of the value of the trust assets.
+Accumulation and maintenance trusts that were already established before 22 March 2006, and where the child is not entitled to access the trust property until an age up to 25, could be liable to an inheritance tax charge calculated as a percentage of the value of the trust assets.

-It has not been possible to create accumulation and maintenance trusts since 22 March 2006 for Inheritance Tax purposes.
-Instead, they are taxed for Inheritance Tax as discretionary trusts.
+It has not been possible to create accumulation and maintenance trusts since 22 March 2006 for inheritance tax purposes.
+Instead, they are taxed for inheritance tax as discretionary trusts.